strawberrysnails/neocities-snails/src/site.md

 ## Credits

-All font and image credits can be found in my [styles.css](/css/styles.css) file, which you can also view on [github](https://github.com/strawberrysnails/neocities-snails).
+If anything is missing here, all font and image credits can be found in my [styles.css](/css/styles.css) file, which you can also view on [github](https://github.com/strawberrysnails/neocities-snails).

+All graphics on my homepage are made by me but feel free to steal, I would appreciate credit but it's not necessary.

+### Fonts

+- [Heading 1: Alkhemikal](https://fontenddev.com/fonts/alkhemikal/){style="font-family: 'Alkhemikal', fantasy;"}
+- [Heading 2: Kelmscott](https://www.dafont.com/kelmscott.font){style="font-family: 'Kelmscott', serif;"}
+- [Body: DejaVu Sans Mono](https://www.fontsquirrel.com/fonts/dejavu-sans-mono){style="font-family: 'DejaVu Sans Mono', monospace;"}

 ---